GM and Honda expand electric vehicle partnership

 By Ben Klayman

-DETROIT (Reuters) -General Motors and Honda Motor Co on Tuesday said they will co-develop a series of electric vehicles based on a new global architecture, allowing production of millions of vehicles starting in 2027.
+DETROIT (Reuters) - General Motors and Honda Motor Co on Tuesday said they will co-develop a series of electric vehicles based on a new joint platform, allowing production of millions of cars starting in 2027.

-The announcement expands on plans for GM to begin building two electric SUVs for Honda starting in 2024.
+The announcement expands on plans for GM to begin building two electric SUVs for Honda starting in 2024 - the Honda Prologue and an Acura model.

 The companies said they will also discuss future battery technology collaboration for electric vehicles in a push to drive down costs.